-Polar Bears (Ursus maritimus translates to the sea bear) spends much of it’s life on sea ice, and is therefore generally considered a marine mammal, and are the largest predators on land.
+Polar Bears (Ursus maritimus translates to the sea bear) spend much of their life on sea ice, and are therefore generally considered marine mammals, and are the largest predators on land.
 This iconic species is well adapted to cold Arctic temperatures.
-Polar bears have small soft bumps known as papillae, on the bottom of their feet that stop them from slipping on ice, a thin membrane shields their eyes while swimming, and they are so well insulated that even heat-sensing cameras have difficulty locating them.
+Polar bears have small soft bumps, known as papillae, on the bottom of their feet that stop them from slipping on ice, a thin membrane shields their eyes while swimming, and they are so well insulated that even heat-sensing cameras have difficulty locating them.

 A male polar bear is the largest member of the bear family and can stand more than nine feet tall on its hind legs and weighs up to 1,200 pounds.
 Polar bears primarily eat the blubber of ringed and bearded seals and hunt using their keen sense of smell to track down seal birth lairs.
 With incredible patience, polar bears will wait hours for a seal to surface from a breathing hole.

 The polar bear breeding season occurs in spring.
 Once a mate is selected, females experience delayed implantation, which means the embryo “floats” before attaching to the uterus wall.
 The female will then hunt and put on weight for a period of up to nine months before she dens, and gestation occurs.
 Females generally gain between 400 and 500 pounds during their pregnancy.
 After approximately three months, cubs, weighing between 450 and 700 grams, are born.
 Pregnant females will build a den for their cubs with a series of chambers.
 She will stay in the den with her cubs.
 A female gives birth every three years or so, usually to twins that stay with their mother for about two years.
 Only pregnant females will den while other polar bears are active all year.

 Polar bears have special significance in Canada because they are of cultural, spiritual, and economic significance to the Inuit and many northern communities.